reard96/drunk-guys/README.md

 * Theme (used as a baseline): https://bootstrapious.com/p/landing-page-countdown-template

 ## Issues / To-Dos
-* Route to FAQ is /faq.html which is annoying
+- [ ] Route to FAQ is /faq.html which is annoying (I thought it was overkill to configure a router for a two-page site)
-* Anything else?
+- [ ] Anything else?

 ## Contribute
 * Why not?
 Open an issue.